Badranh/sniff/README.md

 # sniff
-# Image Loading Service Built on the top of KTOR to support Kotlin Native apps
+# Image Loading Service Built on the top of KTOR to support Kotlin/JVM